Major/Minor Declaration Policy

 Declaring and Changing a Major or Minor

 In cases when the change of major involves a change of College/Schools, additional steps are required.
 Students who are in good academic standing (GPA of 2.0 or better) must present a request for approval.
 To develop this request, students should consult with their academic advisors and the Deans of both the current and requested School/College; this process will ensure that the student clearly understands how the change will affect the transfer of credits, additional or new requirements, and other curricular implications.
-Requests for changes of major that involve a change of Schools/College are addressed to the current academic Dean by filling out the appropriate form, available at the appropriate Dean’s office.
+Requests for changes of major that involves a change of Schools/College are addressed to the current academic Dean by filling out the appropriate form, available at the appropriate Dean’s office.

 Students who do not meet the minimum GPA criterion for a change of major that involves transferring to a new School or College must consult with the Dean of the intended College or School.
 The Dean and faculty advisors will help to map out a plan that can allow the student to return to good standing academically while also exploring the possibilities of the new major.
 Upon successful completion of the plan, the student will be admitted as a new major to the School or College.